Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 ### 2. [DialogueSystem](LearnAndDoPls/Systems/DialogueSystem/README.CN_DialogueSystem.md)

 A modular, easy-to-understand dialogue system for Unity.
-The system uses a Control-Controller pattern that makes it highly customizable while remaining simple to use.
+The system uses a Control-Controller,InterfaceYouNeed  pattern that makes it highly customizable while remaining simple to use.
 Features include:

 - Linear dialogues
 - Branching dialogues with multiple options